 Most of these recipes only contain 5 ingredients or less.
 Bonus points!
 Less ingredients is usually healthier and cheaper to make.

-Cornmeal mush recipe– Take ground cornmeal ratio is 1 part cornmeal to 2 parts water.
-Boil 2 cups water and add 1 cup cornmeal and whisk it in.
-Cook until it thickens up about 5 to 7 minutes.
-Add butter, a little bit of salt, and as long as you had sugar, you’d add sugar or other sweetener.
 This was their entire supper.
-She doesn’t ever remember going hungry, there was always enough in the pot for supper.
+She doesn't ever remember going hungry, there was always enough in the pot for supper.
 You could also make it savory.
-But I think molasses or maple syrup would be a great add in.
+But I think molasses or maple syrup would be a great add-in.
 It could also be breakfast, but they ate it a lot for supper.
-Now days we’d think things were pretty bad if this was all we had to eat for a meal, but
+Nowadays we'd think things were pretty bad if this was all we had to eat for a meal, but

 Use wild game and foraging.
 My mom said her grandfather was an avid hunter.
 They didn't have much chicken or beef growing up, but they had fish and a lot of bear meat.
 You'll get a lot more bear meat per one animal than you would a deer.
 They used it as we do beef today.
 Bear meat and gravy, bear stew, bear steak, and bear roast.
 My mom's favorite food was made by my great-grandmother.

 Because cooking was such a natural part of everyday life, they didn't write their recipes down, because they cooked by sight, feel, and taste, so I don't have her exact recipe to share with you.
 If you have relatives who make a dish you love, ask them to write it down for you now so you can pass it on.